I Swap Out a Larger Irish Guitar for a Smaller More Comfortable One… I Review the Lowden S-50

 Introduction:

 During the Summer of 2023, right after I moved to North Carolina, on the way to visit my daughter in Wilmington, I stopped along the route at the small town of Southern Pines and visited Casino Guitars.
 I’d become aware of Casino Guitars because of the owner, Baxter Clement’s omnipresence on YouTube and, most importantly, I also knew that they were one of the rare U.S. dealers of Lowden guitars.
-I’d owned a all Koa Lowden many years ago and regretted trading it in and wanted to explore reacquiring one.
+I’d owned an all Koa Lowden many years ago and regretted trading it in and wanted to explore reacquiring one.
 With me along for the ride was my Collings 0002H as a potential trade item.
 I wrote at length about the purchase process of my Lowden F-50 on that trip and the blog article can be found here.

 Me and my Lowden F-50 that I purchased in early June 2023.